By Gary Zimmer

 About Gary Zimmer

 Gary Zimmer is the co-author of Advancing Biological Farming, a sequel to his earlier book, The Biological Farmer, both published by Acres U.S.A.
-He is also an organic dairy farmer, an accomplished speaker, a sought-after farm consultant and president of Midwestern BioAg, a biological farming products and services company.
+He is also an organic dairy farmer, an accomplished speaker, and sought-after farm consultant.

 Editor’s Note: This article was originally published in the October 2012 issue of Acres U.S.A.